 The game revolves greatly around mathematics, and concepts you need to be good at differ from very simple to fairly advanced.
 Counting outs in poker is probably the simplest of them all.

-It literally only requires the skill of counting, which most people should have down to perfection in their adulthood.
+It literally only requires the skill of counting, which most people should have perfected in adulthood.
 While the skill itself is quite simple, we must first explain what poker outs are, how we count them, and what exactly we can use this knowledge for.

 Let’s start by talking about the nature of outs in poker and when they come into play.